chronicweirdo/blog/_posts/2015.08/2015-08-04-dynamic-css.md

 title:  'Dynamic CSS'
 date:   2015-08-04 09:30:00
 tags: ['css', 'ui', 'javascript']
-excerpt: Creating and injecting dynamic style sheets (CSS) in a HTML page.
 ---

 Usually when I want to dynamically manipulate the CSS of some elements on a page, I wait for the document to load and then use JavaScript to apply the new CSS to all elements that match some rule.
 At least, I used to do that, but it's not the best approach.
 If the document takes longer to load, let's say you have a video embedded on the page, you'll be looking at an incorrectly-formatted page for a while before everything falls into place.
 Surely, an undesirable situation.